EndPointCorp/end-point-blog/2021/04/15/automating-windows-service-installation.html.md

 Creating an installer can be tricky, because not all the available features are easy to find.
 In fact, the setup project itself is not included by default in Visual Studio; you need to install an extension in order to create one.
 But once the installer is created, we can use it to do things like:

 - Configure the installer to copy the build output of a project to the `C:\Program Files (x86)` folder, as well as add custom files & folders to the installation
-- Add custom CLI flags to the installer so that the service Logon account can be customized at install time.
+- Add custom CLI flags to the installer to specify the **Service Logon Account** at install time
-- Add an installer class and write custom code to run at different stages of the installation.
+- Add an installer class to the service and use the installation lifecycle hooks to write custom code that gets run at any stage of the installation.

 Do note that for .NET Core and .NET 5.0 projects, you won't be able to add an installer class.